When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-A sore throat is a feeling of irritation in the back of the throat.
-It can vary from mild to severe, and may feel like:
+A sore throat is essentially inflammation of the pharynx, the tube in the back of your throat.
+It can range from a mild tickle to severe pain.
+Common sensations include:

-• Viruses: The vast majority of sore throats are caused by viruses, which are also the culprits responsible for the common cold and seasonal flu.
-Antibiotics are ineffective against viral infections, which usually just have to run their course over five to seven days.
+• Viruses: The vast majority of sore throats accompany viral infections, such as the common cold or the flu.
+Antibiotics do not kill viruses, so these illnesses typically need to run their course over five to seven days.

 Some viruses are more severe than others.
 One way to minimize your chances of getting the flu is to get your annual flu shot at the beginning of your pregnancy, which will protect you and your baby.
 Pregnant women are more severely affected by the flu, and this can cause complications during pregnancy.
 The flu can even cause preterm delivery and low birth weight in some instances (1).